ypriverol/os-proteomics/README.md

-# os-proteomics
-View point in Open source in Proteomics
+# Open source, and FAIR Research Software in Proteomics

+Authors:
+Please add your author here in your PR.